 You should bring a selection of your favourite snack food and hydration drinks with you to ensure you are fuelled for by your preferred brands, as well as money for lunches and snacks whilst in the mountains.
 Actual amounts depend on your consumption but while you are climbing it’s generally not possible to have a normal sized lunch, so you rely on snacks during the day and are able to take a late lunch once you arrive back at the hut.

-If you have any special dietary requirements, please advise us at the time of registration.
+If you have special dietary requirements, please advise us at the time of registration.
 If your dietary requirements are especially strict you are advised to bring a sufficient supply of your required food types with you to ensure you are provided for.

 Accommodation is provided on a twin share B&B basis from Saturday evening through to the following Saturday morning after breakfast.
 Accommodation in the mountains is in alpine huts in shared bunk rooms or dormitory rooms.
 Blankets are provided and no sleeping bag will be required.
 There is no single supplement or private rooms available in the mountain huts but we can arrange this for you in Chamonix should you prefer your own room.